AdobeDocs/dynamic-media-classic.en/help/using/moving-renaming-deleting-assets.md

 You can delete selected assets in the Browse panel and delete entire folders.
 Deleted assets and folders are moved to the Trash folder, where they remain for seven days before being permanently deleted.

-When you deleted an asset, all assets derived from it are deleted as well.
+When you delete an asset, all assets derived from it are deleted as well.
 For example, deleting an image for which you created Zoom Targets deletes the Zoom Targets along with the image.

-Zoom targets, image attributes, and history entries are permanently deleted when you delete the assets from which they derive.
+Zoom targets, image attributes, and history entries are permanently deleted when you delete the assets from which they are derived.
 They are not moved along with the asset to the Trash folder; they cannot be restored from the Trash.

 >[!IMPORTANT]
 >
->Bulk deletion is an intensive operation.
-Be sure that you run bulk deletions sequentially rather than as concurrent, heavy delete operations.
-Adobe recommends that you limit delete operations to 5000 or less asset deletions per hour.
-Any number greater than 5000 per hour can cause rate limiting.
+>Bulk deletion is a resource-intensive operation.
+Run bulk deletions sequentially rather than as concurrent, large-scale deletion operations.
+Adobe recommends that you limit delete operations to 5000 or fewer asset deletions per hour.
+Any amount greater than 5000 per hour can cause rate limiting.

 **To delete assets:**